getfrontender/Template-ReadTheDocs/README.md

 currentMenu: home
 ---

+# Installation process
+1. Run ```curl -OS http://couscous.io/couscous.phar``` to install couscous.
+2. Run ```php couscous.phar preview``` to render the docs.
+3. Navigate to http://127.0.0.1:8000/ or http://localhost:8000/ to view the docs.

 # Read The Docs template for Couscous

 [Read The Docs](https://readthedocs.org/) builds websites using a Sphinx theme.
 [That theme](https://github.com/snide/sphinx_rtd_theme) is open source and released under the MIT license.